citusdata/citus_docs/reference/common_errors.rst

 Cannot open new connections after the first modification command within a transaction
 -------------------------------------------------------------------------------------

-This error no longer occurs in the current version of citus except in certain unusual shard repair scenarios.
+This error no longer occurs in the current version of Citus except in certain unusual shard repair scenarios.
 It used to happen when updating rows in a transaction, and then running another command which would open new coordinator-to-worker connections.

 .. code-block:: postgresql